 "Yeah…I'm going to have a sister."
-Sokka said with a slight smile, but it faded quickly as if he knew for some reason that he shouldn't be smiling.
+Sokka said with a slight smile, but it faded quickly as if he knew for some reason that now was not the time for smiles.

 My heart clenched and I had to take a deep breath before I was able to continue.
 "Tue and La have decided that it's not the right time for your sister to be here."